 BEFORE A FLOOD

 - Flood Disaster PreparednessPrepare an emergency kit and make a family communications plan.
 (Click Here)

 - Avoid building in floodplains unless structure is elevated and reinforced.

 - Elevate the furnace, water heater and electric panel.

 - Consider installing “check valves” to prevent floodwater back ups.

 - Construct barriers to stop floodwater from entering the building and seal walls in basements with waterproofing compounds.

-OR CLICK THE LINKS LOCATED IN THE MAP ON THE LEFT FOR LIVE UPDATES
+OR CLICK THE LINKS LOCATED IN THE MAP FOR LIVE UPDATES